offbyone/ideas/content/old/general-thoughts/congratulations-to-me.md

 Today marks the three-year anniversary for Char and i.
 I just wanted to tell everyone out there that.

-Damn, i\'m a lucky guy.
+Damn, i'm a lucky guy.